 ALSO READOnion becomes four times more expensive in two weeks on supply squeeze Onion hits 8-month high on supply disruptions, low arrivals India's onion exports treble, set new record on MEIS extension Striking Maharashtra farmers return to mandis, onion supply still low Govt sees 5.8% drop in onion output; slight rise in tomato, potato output

+But, the arrival of the kharif crop would begin in full swing from September.
+Till then, the pressure on availability and prices would continue, agri-experts added.
 About 30-40 per cent of the country's total production comes from the kharif season and the rest from the rabi season.